BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-17-how-i-setup-this-github-pages-blog-site-part-02.md

     - jekyll_version_plugin
     ```

-- The next line looks like this in this post's .md
+- The next line looks like this in this post's `.md` file.

 project_version returns: {{ "{%" }} project_version %}